Car finance claim eligibility check

 Hire Purchase (HP) is a type of car finance that covers the costs of used or new vehicles.
 If you find yourself unable to afford a new car upfront, this option enables you to drive away with your desired vehicle without the need to pay a substantial lump sum.

 HP allows you to pay for a car in instalments over a set period of time.
-You’ll typically pay a deposit to release the funds for leasing the car over the agreed term, then pay the lender back over time.
-At completion, a final one off payment is due.
-Meaning, you will then own the car outright.
+You’ll usually pay a deposit, then make fixed monthly payments over an agreed term.
+Once you make the final payment, you own the car outright.

 What is a discretionary commission arrangement (DCA)?

 The Financial Conduct Authority (FCA) defines a discretionary commission arrangement (DCA) as an agreement between lenders and brokers that allowed brokers to adjust the interest rates offered to customers, often resulting in higher commissions for brokers when interest rates increased.
-While the FCA banned this practice in 2021, they are now conducting an industry-wide review to determine whether there has been widespread non-compliance with the relevant regulations, potentially leading to financial loss or harm to consumers.
+The FCA banned this practice in 2021.
+It has now confirmed a wider redress scheme for motor finance customers who were treated unfairly.
 Read more about DCA here.

 Why do dealers offer PCP and HP finance?